jfredett/truncheon/LOG.md

 I'm working on getting everything organized.
 I decided to just drop the current state into a commit, and then start cutting through things till I have something functional again.
 I'm going to rip out all the SVG stuff after that commit as I don't intend to use it, and I think the more I pare down the better time I'm going to have.

+# 4-DEC-2025

+## 1457

+Feeling a bit frustrated trying to cajole `bevy_ratatui_camera` into `ratatui_image` and get something sensible to pop out.
+I suspect many things, but I've also been thinking a bit about how to approach this if I can't get it working at the CLI level.
+In particular, getting it to run in a browser is appealing from a delivery perspective, it would be significantly simpler to embed it as a WebGL/WSGL + WASM binary, at which point I could ostensibly have hot-reloading as well; it minimizes the testability to some extent (`insta` probably won't work), but it would mean I could just use `bevy` as intended, rather than trying to force it into a `ratatui_image` block.

+Another alternative is to move development to be directly on dragon rather than over SSH.
+I like the idea of trying to get something that uses kitty's image protocol to do real 'graphics' over SSH, but I also just want the thing to work so I can get on with the actual point of this project.

+# 8-DEC-2025

+## 1419

+Fighting with nixos and dioxus and bevy and friends.
+Makes me think of building a VM or container for just dev.
+NixOS is a fantastic thing for static environments, but it's very frustrating to use in a dev environment.

+An Arch box w/ home-manager may be in the future.

+# 9-DEC-2025

+## 1136

+Got logging and the picker updating better, still having trouble with the camera widget, likely down to not understanding exactly the scope of the 'strategy' system that BRC is using.